MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 For all pools and clusters (Web Dispatcher, SAP application servers, Central Services, and the database) the virtual machines are grouped into separate availability sets.
 There's no cost for an availability set.
 You pay only for each VM instance that you create.

-If you're deploying a workload across Availability Zones, availability sets aren't required.
+If you're deploying a workload across availability zones, availability sets aren't required.

 ### Azure Load Balancer